MBalszun/units/README.md

 # MBa Units

-A small units library supporting intregral powerse of kilogram meter and seconds and - spearate from that - angles in rad
+A small units library supporting intregral powers of kilogram, meter and seconds and - spearate from that - angles in rad

 Here is a simple example, of how this can be used